Protect your teeth at home

 Know when to call about a dental emergency.

-Dr. Tomasik is still seeing patients with dental emergencies, but what constitutes an emergency?
+Dr. Tomasik and Dr. Clor can see you for dental emergencies, but what constitutes an emergency?
 For starters, dental trauma like broken or knocked-out teeth are considered dental emergencies and often require immediate treatment; knocked-out teeth are particularly time-sensitive because if you handle the tooth correctly and make it to Dr. Tomasik quickly, he may be able to save the tooth.
 When it comes to toothaches, a good rule of thumb is that it’s a dental emergency if it’s severe and isn’t responding to over-the-counter pain medicines.
 In either of these situations, you can call our office and we’ll schedule an appointment for you right away!

 Stay in the loop.

-Since the current pandemic is ongoing, it’s wise to stay in the loop by checking for updates on our website.
 We care deeply about the health of our community and staff and are making it our top priority, so we’re trying to stay on our toes and adapt to the CDC’s recommendations as they continue to be released.
-If you have any questions about your oral health, our response to coronavirus, or how it will impact you, you can call our office at any time.
+If you have any questions about your oral health, our response to coronavirus, or how it will impact you, you can call our practice at any time.